liddell4alex/liddell4alex/README.md

 I’m a 5th-semester student in the Information Technologies in Science program at UNAM ENES Morelia.
 I’m passionate about understanding Linux and operating systems in depth, and I enjoy developing my own software and exploring how things work under the hood.
 I’m also interested in different areas of technology, particularly programming, computer systems, and software development.
 I enjoy learning through hands-on projects and continuously improving my technical skills.

+I am deeply interested in algorithms and in understanding how they work at a fundamental level.
+I enjoy studying existing algorithms, exploring the ideas behind them, and I want to develop my own solutions to complex problems.
+I am also particularly interested in cybersecurity and system security.

+My main interests lie in specialized software development, algorithms, and lower-level areas of computing and systems.
+I am looking for opportunities where I can immerse myself deeply in a technical subject, learn how complex systems work internally, and contribute to building or improving them.

+I have a strong curiosity for understanding what happens beneath the surface.
+I enjoy taking systems apart conceptually, examining their internal mechanisms, and understanding how all their components interact—the underlying "gears" that make them work.

 ### Technologies I want to learn or am learning.